clodbe0/MDEF22/docs/temr1/03-Ideas.md

 - snack: a pear, and I baked a banana bread

-- dinner: zucchini and boccadillo with jamon
+- dinner: zucchini and boccadillo with jamon iberico

 I managed to eat more than enough, very healthy and very good too.